milosveljkovic/faas-edge/README.md

 2. port forward owdev-nginx
 3. config wks

-## Actions & FaasEdgr Architecture
+## Actions & FaasEdge Architecture

 This section will describe all the actions briefly.
 At the bottom of section the `faas` diagtam will be posted.